Overview Of Career In The Welding Industry

 Structural Steel Welder

-Here, you would most generally use either stick welding and self-shielded flux-care for structural steel applications in the field or gas shielded-flux-care and submerged arc welding for structural steel welding.
+Here, you would use either stick welding and self-shielded flux-care for structural steel applications in the field or gas shielded-flux-care and submerged arc welding for structural steel welding.

 Pipe Welder